door7302/demo-closed-loop/README.md

 You should be able to access to Grafana GUI via: http(s)://<your-cla-server>:8080 You should be able to access to Stackstorm GUI via: http(s)://<your-cla-server>

-> StackStorm is not used for the demo, default credentials are st2admin/Ch@ngeMe

 Verify on each router the gNMI session is well established: